Opioid Abuse Among Pregnant Women

 Luckily, the team at Laguna Treatment Hospital in Orange County is prepared to help treat pregnant women who are dependent on opioids.
 We have a fetal heart monitor, so we look at the health of the baby on a daily basis.
 Laguna understands that the most important thing is for a mother to get care and help as soon as possible.
 When a pregnant woman enters our facility, we are not only treating 1 person, we are treating 2, sometimes 3 people and it’s important that a mother has access to the resources she needs to safely detox from drugs or alcohol.

-Laguna’s team of obstetricians and treatment specialists provide women with holistic care, including prenatal appointments, proper nutrition, medical monitoring of mother and baby, and medication-assisted treatment, if necessary.
+Laguna’s team of obstetricians and treatment specialists provide women with holistic care, including prenatal appointments, proper nutrition, medical monitoring of mother and baby, and a medical detox program in Orange County CA if necessary.
 We may put the mother on buprenorphine, a buprenorphine and naloxone combination (Suboxone), methadone, or another treatment medication in order to help her detox safely as her pregnancy progresses.

 Dangers of Drug Detox While Pregnant